 Retention, Conversion, & Engagement

-When customers lose faith in an online platform – be it a service or a marketplace – there’s a negative impact.
+There’s a negative impact when customers lose faith in an online platform – be it a service or a marketplace.

 It follows that if users leave; revenues will drop.
 Lower engagement leads to fewer conversions.
 But that’s not all.
 Costs increase too as a result – as it becomes increasingly more expensive to win back old, or entice new, customers.